-Simon Cornish is a Professor and is the current Head of the Atomic and Molecular Physics Group in the Department of Physics at Durham University.
+Simon Cornish is a Professor and member of the Quantum Light and Matter Group in the Department of Physics at Durham University.

 Simon was born in Chesterfield, a Derbyshire market town famous for the church with a crooked spire.
 Although much of his childhood was spent 'over the moor' in Darley Dale, he later returned to Chesterfield and attended the excellent, though sadly no more, Chesterfield School.
 Here he was fortunate to find an inspiring group of teachers who played a large part in his subsequent move to Oxford to read physics at Keble College.
 Graduating with first class honours in 1994, he remained in Oxford to study for a D.Phil. in Atomic and Laser Physics with PEG Baird and PGH Sandars.
 His thesis project (entitled "A solid state laser system for high resolution spectroscopy of the 1S-2S transition in muonium") formed part of an international collaboration using the muon facility at the Rutherford Appleton Laboratory.